IrvingZha0/lab-bcos/docs/AMOP.md

 ## Error Code

-- 99: Message sending failure since there is no available routes.
-Suggest to check the node status in the supposed by the 'seq' generated at message sending.
+- 99: Message failed to deliver as there is no available route to the destination server.
+Suggest to check the node status with the sequence generated while sending and verify the route status.
-- 102: Timeout.
-Suggest to check if the server has handled the message smoothly and enough bandwidth.
+- 102: Connection Timeout.
+The server may be overloaded or not reachable.